raphlinus/raphlinus.github.io/_posts/2018-12-21-new-spline.markdown

 The online demo is a research prototype, sparse in features and still with some rough edges.
 For example, I'm still fine-tuning the exact curve family, and believe I can get blending even smoother than it is now.
 But it's good enough I wanted to share it with the world.
 The numerical methods aren't perfect, and if you push it hard it'll sometimes get a slightly wrong answer.
 It still can't do multiple subpaths, so it can't *quite* be used to draw font shapes (hence the lack of an inner subpath in the screenshot above), but I think it's possible to start to get a feel with what I have now.

 The code is in a [research repo], and is in JavaScript with a GPL license.
-This is *not* the production code yet, which I intend to port to at least C++ so that it can be more easily integrated into real systems.
+This is *not* the production code yet, which I intend to port to at least C++ so that it can be more easily integrated into existing font and vector curve editor codebases.

 The repo contains a [writeup] of the spline itself, but I haven't yet written up a good account of the curvature blending.
 That's mostly because I just today got it working well enough that I felt confident sharing it.